kubernetes/enhancements/keps/sig-auth/2579-psp-replacement/README.md

   namespace and then creating a second object inside the namespace.
 - Policies settings are per-namespace singletons, and singleton objects are not well supported in Kubernetes.
-- Labels are lighter-weight than namespace fields, making it clear that this is a policy layer on top of namespaces, not inherent to namespaces itself.
+- Labels are not part of the hardcoded namespace API, making it clear that this is a policy layer on top of namespaces, not inherent to namespaces itself.

 ### Validation